jaxon-php/jaxon-website/user/pages/03.docs/04.v5x/07.extensions/02.response/docs.en.md

 #### Create a response plugin

 Like all others, a response plugin must first implement the `Jaxon\Plugin\PluginInterface` interface.
-If it generates code, it must also implement the `Jaxon\Plugin\CodeGeneratorInterface` interface.
+If it generates code, it can also implement the `Jaxon\Plugin\CodeGeneratorInterface` or `Jaxon\Plugin\CodeGeneratorInterface` interface.
 Finally, it must implement the `Jaxon\Plugin\ResponsePluginInterface` interface, which defines the functions to initialize its instance with the `Response` object it is attached to.

 ```php